hemanthkumarsheetha/skin_disease_classification/README.md

 - I would also try to use other evaluation strategies like k-fold cross validation
 - I would also try to fine-tune on pre-trained models trained on medical images of the similar distribution.
 - I would input images to the models, determine and visualize what areas it is primarily paying attention to.
+- I would also do an extensive hyperparameter search